Inga Ābele

 Sasha Cisar

-Sasha Cisar studied at the ETH Zürich, Tokyo University of Arts and the University of Liechtenstein.
+Sasha Cisar studied at the ETH Zürich, Tokyo University of Arts, and the University of Liechtenstein.
 He is the founder of THEORIST, a platform for critical discourse on architecture and urbanism.
-For six years he served as editor of the journal published by the architecture department at the ETH Zürich.
-Currently he researches and teaches sustainability, economics, and the crisis in architecture with Arno Schlüter at the ETH.
+He served as editor of the journal published by the architecture department at the ETH Zürich for six years.
+Currently, he researches and teaches sustainability, economics, and the crisis in architecture with Arno Schlüter at the ETH Zürich.

 Jeremy Stangroom

 Jeremy Stangroom lives and works in Toronto, Canada.
-In addition to his work as an author he teaches sociology and psychology.
+In addition to his work as an author, he teaches sociology and psychology.
 In 1997 he founded The Philosophers’ Magazine.
-He is the author of Einstein’s Riddle (Bloomsbury) and The Story of Philosophy (Quercus), likewise a joint effort with James Garvey.
+He is the author of Einstein’s Riddle (Bloomsbury) and The Story of Philosophy (Quercus), a joint effort with James Garvey.

 James Garvey